5gplustactile/deployment-digital-twins/README.md

 3. Merge the changes into main.
 A new pipeline will be triggered to adapt the argocd app (```main.yaml```) to the enviroment.

-4. Go to the ArgoCd GUI, filter with digital-twins project and see the objects created.
+4. Goes to the ArgoCd GUI, filter with digital-twins project and see the objects created.